-In metallurgy, the PEEM is used to observe the formation of a microstructure and to characterize the chemical compositions on a material's surface in real-time.
-The technique has the capability for X-ray absorption spectroscopic imaging, especially in the soft X-ray region.
-It can be used to analyze the structure of the C, Al and, N in the DLC film (Euaruksakul et al., 2013).
-Figure 2.11 shows the C K-edge NEXAFS spectrum, obtained from the PEEM and C K-edge NEXAFS spectra obtained at room temperature (RT) and thermally annealed to the graphitization temperature for ta-C for the local bonding of carbon elements from the NEXAFS analysis in this study, as illustrated in Table 2.5.
+In metallurgy, PEEM is used to observe the formation of microstructures and to characterize the chemical compositions on a material's surface in real time.
+The technique has the capability for X-ray absorption spectroscopic imaging, particularly in the soft X-ray region.
+It can be used to analyze the structure of C, Al, and N in the DLC film (Euaruksakul et al., 2013).
+Figure 2.11 shows the C K-edge NEXAFS spectrum obtained from PEEM, along with the C K-edge NEXAFS spectra acquired at room temperature (RT) and after thermal annealing to the graphitization temperature for ta-C. These spectra represent the local bonding of carbon elements as determined by NEXAFS analysis in this study, as illustrated in Table 2.5.